Amore Italian Restaurant Review

 Chilled cakes

 Separate the eggs.
-Beat the yolks and sugar to a thick, pale cream using a meal mixer.
+Using a meal mixer, you beat the yolks and sugar to a thick, pale cream.
 Soften the leaves of gelatine in a bowl of bloodless water.
 Finely grate the zest of one of the lemons, then halve and squeeze both.
-Add the zest to the yolks and sugar combination.
+Add the zest to the yolk and sugar combination.

 Warm the lemon juice in a small saucepan without letting it boil.
-Lift the softened mass of gelatine from the water and add to the warm juice, stirring until it has dissolved.
+Lift the softened gelatine mass from the water and add to the warm liquid, stirring until it has dissolved.
 Pour the juice slowly into the yolk and sugar combined with the paddle turning, then do away with the bowl from its stand.
 Lightly beat the cream until thick, stir into the mousse mixture, then refrigerate for 20 minutes.

 Beat the egg whites until stiff, then fold into the lemon-cream combination with a huge metallic spoon, ensuring that each of the whites is integrated.
-Spoon the mixture into the tartlet cases, go back to the fridge, and leave to set for 4 hours before serving.
+Spoon the mixture into the tartlet cases, return to the fridge, and leave to set for 4 hours before serving.

-When they are absolutely bloodless, divide the ice-cream between 1/2 of the biscuits and, running quickly, unfold it flippantly out to the edges.
+When bloodless, divide the ice cream between 1/2 of the biscuits and, running quickly, unfold it flippantly out to the edges.
 Place a 2d biscuit on top of every and clean the rims with a palette knife.
 Place every crammed wafer in the freezer as you cross.
-They may be saved for a few days in a hermetic freezer box.
+They may be saved for a few days in an airtight freezer box.

 - A word from our sposor -